-The Management Board is the key operational delivery group in the Trust that oversees operational performance against quality indicators and receives regular information on quality and patient safety work.
-The Quality Board, which is accountable to the Management Board, has responsibility to formulate the quality improvement strategic direction.
-The Quality Board ensures that the Board of Directors, via the Quality Governance Committee, is aware of risks to the quality of care being delivered and plans to mitigate these risks, and poorly performing services and the actions being taken to improve them.
-In addition the Quality Board has oversight each month of progress with all the CQUIN schemes.
+The Trust Management Executive is the key operational delivery group in the Trust that oversees operational performance against quality indicators and receives regular information on quality and patient safety work.
+The Trust Quality and Safety Group, which is accountable to TME, has responsibility to formulate the quality improvement strategic direction.
+The Trust Quality and Safety Group ensures that the Board of Directors, via the Quality Governance Committee, is aware of risks to the quality of care being delivered and plans to mitigate these risks, and poorly performing services and the actions being taken to improve them.
+In addition the Trust Quality and Safety Group has oversight each month of progress with all the CQUIN schemes.

 The Trust's participation in national and regional patient safety initiatives sets the tone for the rest of the organisation and demonstrates that quality improvement is a top priority.
 The Trust hosts and has a close working relationship with the West of England Academic Health Science Network.
-The Trust is also a member of

-NHS Quest, a member network for NHS Foundation Trusts who wish to focus on improving quality and safety.
+The Trust is also a member of NHS Quest, a member network for NHS Foundation Trusts who wish to focus on improving quality and safety.